-General Instruction: Changes in program delivery for the Alternative Learning Program (ALP) continued in 2010-2011.
+General Instruction: Changes in program delivery for the Alternative Learning Program (ALP) continued in 2011-2012.
 To streamline the program, ALP is now offered in conjunction with CTE only.
-As districts continue to look for cost-effective educational programs, the Cooperative Distance Learning Program saw an increase in participation.
-This trend is expected to continue in 2011-2012.
+As districts continue to look for cost-effective educational programs, the Cooperative Distance Learning Program continued to see an increase in participation.
+This trend is expected to continue in 2012-2013.

-Special Aid Fund: During the 2010-2011 fiscal year, Questar III saw significant reductions in federal and state funding.
+Special Aid Fund: During the 2011-2012 fiscal year, Questar III saw reductions in federal and state funding.
 Due to the current financial crisis we expect this negative trend to continue.

 School District Support Services: The demand for district support services is stable.
 It is expected that the demand for these services will remain stable as districts seek to find economies in the services offered.
-It is anticipated that the component districts will decrease their investment in equipment purchases and leases due to the fiscal crisis.